Raggaer/castro/en-US/lua/player.md

 # new.name

-Get a player by the given name
+Get a player by the given name.

 ```lua
 local data = Player("test")
 ```

-This will return a new `player` metatable
+This will return a new `player` metatable.

 # new.id

-Get a player by the unique identifier
+Get a player by the unique identifier.

 ```lua
 local data = Player(1)
 ```

-This will return a new `player` metatable
+This will return a new `player` metatable.

 # Player metatable